CS171/Homework_instructions/week-08/lab/week-08_lab.md

         .attr('fill', 'rgba(173,222,255,0.62)')
     ```

-    Inside your you ```.on()``` event listener, change the attributes of your tooltip so that it
+    Inside your ```.on()``` event listener, change the attributes of your tooltip so that it
-     moves to the current mouse position and displays the propper information.
+     moves to the current mouse position and displays the proper information.
 Here's a tooltip
       that should display all information that you have access to:

    ```javascript